Bonifacio, Corse-du-Sud

-Bonifacio is the setting of Guy de Maupassant's short story "Vendetta".
+Bonifacio is the setting of Guy de Maupassant's short story "A Vendetta".

-The French leg of the Red Bull Cliff Diving World Series takes place in Bonifacio.

 Geography

 Bonifacio is located directly on the Mediterranean Sea, separated from Sardinia by the Strait of Bonifacio.
 It is a city placed on the best and only major harbour of the southern coast and also is a commune covering a somewhat larger region including the offshore Isles Lavezzi, giving it the distinction of being the southernmost commune in Metropolitan France.
+It lies closer to the capital cities of 20 other countries in Europe and Africa than its own, Paris.
 The commune is bordered on the northwest by the canton of Figari and has a short border on the northeast with the canton of Porto-Vecchio.
 The combined border runs approximately from the Golfe de Ventilegne on the west to the mouth of the Golfu di Sant'Amanza on the east.
 The coastline circumscribed by the two points is about 75 km.
 Highway N198 runs north along the east coast and N196 along the west.

 The islands are part of the French portion, 794.6 km2, of the international Bouches de Bonifacio ("Strait of Bonifacio") marine park, a nature reserve, signed into legal existence by France and Italy in 1993 for the protection of the strait against passage of ships bearing dangerous chemicals, and implemented in France by a ministerial decree of 1999 detailing the land to be included in the réserve naturelle de Bouches de Bonifacio for the preservation of wild birds, other fauna and flora, fish and nature in general.